-The biology of SUDEP is unknown, as noted, but appears to include disruptions in respiratory, cardiac, and brain functioning and is beyond the scope of this brief overview.
+Although the biology of SUDEP is unknown, as noted, it appears to include disruptions in respiratory, cardiac, and brain functioning and is beyond the scope of this brief overview.

 Not surprisingly, the risk management strategies for reducing the possibility of SUDEP follow from the established risk-factor research.
 These management strategies include good stress management techniques: a healthy diet, aerobic exercise, and adequate sleep; obtaining a cardiac work-up early on, utilizing prescribed medications or surgery to reduce the number of GTCS episodes; being in environments wherein CPR is available; and examining for possible cardiac and respiratory issues after seizures.

 Clearly, from this brief overview there is an urgent need for research into both the risk factors and possible etiology(ies) of SUDEP.
 There is also the need for information about the risk of sudden death in persons with epilepsy for the general medical community, family members, colleagues, and the general public.
 Such a public campaign was successful in reducing SIDS and may prove equally beneficial in reducing SUDEP incidents.